EvictionLab/eviction-lab-website/content/updates/research/mobile-home-parks-eviction/index.md

 These benefits can hide a costly risk, though.
 If you get evicted from a mobile home park, you will have to choose from the least bad of three options: abandon your property outright, sell it for pennies on the dollar, or try to move it to another location.
 This last possibility is often impossible: despite their name, mobile homes are not usually “mobile” and relocation would destroy or severely damage most units.
 In cases where moving the home is possible, it can cost {{< smartlink "up to $15,000" "https://journals.sagepub.com/doi/10.1111/cico.12252" >}} according to some estimates.

+{{< pullquote "If you get evicted from a mobile home park, you will have to choose from the least bad of three options: abandon your property outright, sell it for pennies on the dollar, or try to move it to another location." >}}

 Our research shows that park residents do have more stability than the average Florida renter.
 In 2022, park residents in Florida faced a 1.5% eviction filing rate, compared to 5% for the average renter in this state.
 But this is much more precarious when compared to traditional homeowners: mobile home park residents have a displacement rate that is more than triple the state’s {{< smartlink "foreclosure filing rate of 0.5%" "http://flhousingdata.shimberg.ufl.edu/eviction-foreclosure/results?nid=1" >}}.
 Park residents in some parts of the state also face much higher eviction rates.
 For example,  eviction filing rates around Jacksonville and Gainesville are above 6%, more than triple the state average for parks.